semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 # `semgrep` contributing

 The following explains how to build `semgrep` so that you can make and test changes to the Python wrapper.
-You may want to read the README first to understand the relationship between `semgrep`, `semgrep-core`, and `spacegrep`.
+You may want to read the README first to understand the relationship between `semgrep` and `semgrep-core`.

-## Getting `semgrep-core` and `spacegrep` binaries
+## Getting `semgrep-core` binary

 If you would like to install `semgrep-core` and `spacegrep` from source (for example, because you want to fix a parse error), follow the instructions in [Building `semgrep-core`](semgrep-core-contributing.md#building-semgrep-core) and skip this section.